 - The Find Legal Answers tool kit is a collection plain language books to answer everyday questions about the law and can be found in all Clarence Regional Library branches.

-- The Legal Studies Research Guide and LIAC Crime Library provides useful resources for teachers and students of Legal Studies.
+- The Legal Studies Research Guide provides useful resources for teachers and students of Legal Studies.
 Organised according to NSW HSC syllabus topics, these resources list key links to relevant legislation and key cases and provide strategies for finding useful articles and media reports

 - Hot Topics is a series published by LIAC about recent changes and current debates in the law.
-Written by experts in the field, and presented in plain language, each issue includes case studies and contacts.
-Click here for titles held by our library.
+Written by experts in the field, and presented in plain language, each issue includes case studies and contacts. .
+Topics covered include domestic violence, voting and elections, human rights and international humanitarian law.

 - HSC Legal Studies News Watch Blog provides recent legal issues to changes to the law, recent cases and new legislationSociety and Culture